 The following parameters effect the toolpath creation:

 This is the fastest speed that you want the machine to achieve between the drilled holes.
 This feedrate will take place of the rapid traverse move between cuts and during the retract of the hole.
 If the machine can make a fast linear move between the cuts, usually this will reduce the overall cycle time of the drill moves.

 This engages the fast drill cycle.
 Entering Y will turn it on.
-Leaving it blank or setting to N will turn it off and the g-code will revert to the 'Drill Motions' cycle.
+Entering N will turn it off and the g-code will revert to the 'Drill Motions' cycle.

 Adding a Dwell/Pause at the end of a Drill Cycle

-To add a dwell/pause at the bottom of a Drill Motions cycle, you will need to adjust the following setting in the Drill Motion cycle:
+To add a dwell/pause at the bottom of a Drill Motions/Fast Drill cycle, you will need to adjust the following setting in the Drill Motions/Fast Drill cycle:

 To make this change, go to the Router-CIM Control panel in AutoCAD and select the button for 'Mod Cycle'.